-- 1. A typology of coalition resources. - 2.
-New paths to policy change.
+- 1) A typology of coalition resources. - 2) New paths to policy change.

 The context is vital because the ACF was a successful use in understanding pluralist regimes, but it can also explain changes in the institutional context of developing countries.
 The typology of coalition resources is a complement of the belief system approach.
 A robust belief system can only engage in policy change if it has the needed resources to act.
-Finally, the ACF's two new paths to policy change analyses are 1) internal shocks and 2) negotiated agreements.
+Finally, the ACF's two new paths to policy change analyses are: a) internal shocks and b) negotiated agreements.
 Initially, the ACF focused on external shocks as a needed cause for policy change.
 However, this focus was not enough to comprehend policy changes originating from internal political demands or changes in the dominant coalition.

-2,1 The PHEIC (Public Health Emergency of International Concern): an international referential to public policies
+3.1.
+The PHEIC (Public Health Emergency of International Concern): An International Referential to Public Policies

-In the present case, an external shock cam: the COVID 19 pandemic.
+In the present case, an external shock cam: the COVID-19 pandemic.
 The shock is not limited to the public health subsystem; it strongly affects its economic, political and social life.
-There was a change in public policies due to the pandemic exceptionality, or the exceptionality was already foreseen within public health policies.
+First, there was a change in public policies due to the pandemic exceptionality, which was already foreseen within public health policies.
 For example, coping actions had been outlined years ago due to the SARS pandemic at the beginning of the 21st century.
-The third edition of the International Health Regulations (2005), published by the WHO, already contains the protocols for applying and implementing the PHEIC - public health emergency of international concern.
+The third edition of the International Health Regulations (2005), published by the WHO, contains the protocols for applying and implementing the PHEIC-public health emergency of international concern.
 According to the document, the first adoption of the International Health Regulations was in 1969.
 It was a new version of the regulations approved at the Fourth World Health Assembly in 1951.
 IT was modified in the years 1973 and 1981.
 And finally:

-After extensive preliminary work on the revision by WHO's Secretariat in close consultation with WHO Member States, international organizations, and other relevant partners, and the momentum created by the emergence of a severe acute respiratory syndrome (the first global public health emergency of the 21st century), the Health Assembly established an Intergovernmental Working Group in 2003 open to all Member States to review and recommend a draft revision of the Regulations to the Health Assembly.
-The Fifty-eighth World Health Assembly adopted the International Health Regulations (2005) on 23 May 2005.
-They entered into force on 15 June 2007.
-(WHO, 2005, 01).
+After extensive preliminary work on the revision by the WHO Secretariat in close consultation with the Member States, international organizations, and other relevant partners, and the momentum created by the emergence of a severe acute respiratory syndrome (the first global public health emergency of the 21st century), the Health Assembly established an Intergovernmental Working Group in 2003 open to all Member States to review and recommend a draft revision of the Regulations to the Health Assembly.
+As a result, the Fifty-eighth World Health Assembly adopted the International Health Regulations (2005) on May 23, 2005.
+They entered into force on June 15, 2007 (WHO, 2008: 01).

-The new regulation was a response to SARS cases in the early years of the 21st century.
-When the H1N1 pandemic emerges, the WHO already had a response system to reference the public actions needed to control that pandemic.
+The new regulation responded to SARS cases in the early 21st century.
+When the H1N1 pandemic emerged, the WHO already had a response system to reference the public actions needed to control that pandemic.
 The signatory states of the IHR agree to put into action the protocols relating to the PHEIC as part of their public health policies.